TCottier96/TCottier96.github.io/index.md

 <video src="https://user-images.githubusercontent.com/63759578/177491824-a72441c1-1d25-4e42-ba95-d4e67fe89cce.mp4" data-canonical-src="https://user-images.githubusercontent.com/63759578/177491824-a72441c1-1d25-4e42-ba95-d4e67fe89cce.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>

-**Explanation:** In this illusion there is a rod rotating clockwise.
+**Explanation:** There is a rod rotating clockwise.
 When the rod reaches zero degrees, a stationary flash is presented in spatio-temporal alignment with this moving rod.
-While the flash and rod are aligned, the rod is likely seen displaced in the direction of motion.
+While the flash and rod are aligned, the rotating rod is likely seen displaced in the direction of motion, with the flash's position lagging behind.

 Nijhawan, R. (1994).
 Motion extrapolation in catching. _Nature, 370_, 256–257. https://doi.org/10.1038/370256b0

 ### Luminance flash-lag effect (Lum)